Top 10 Archery Errors and How to Avoid Them

 Improper bow grip

-Every archer knows grip is one of the major keys to hitting the target each time.
-If you don’t hold your bow properly, each step in the shooting sequence can suffer.
+Every archer knows grip is one of the significant keys to hitting the target each time.
+If you don’t hold your bow correctly, each step in the shooting sequence can suffer.
 Proper hand position on the bow grip is the foundation of a good archery shot.

-Many people have the tendency to grip a bow like a gun.
-However, that gripping style can lead to hand torque – twisting the bow left or right due to pressure from your hand grip.
-A secret to consistency in archery is being able to reproduce a set of motions over and over.
+Many people tend to grip a bow like a gun.
+However, that gripping style can lead to hand torque—twisting the bow left or right due to pressure from the hand grip.
+A secret to consistency in archery is reproducing a set of motions repeatedly.

-A grip that’s easy to replicate starts like this: hold your bow hand out like you’re motioning to someone to “stop”.
+A grip that’s easy to replicate starts by holding your bow hand out like you’re motioning to someone to “stop.”
 Then, rotate it outward to form the letter V with your thumb and forefinger.
 When you draw the string back, the bow’s grip will push into the meaty part of your thumb.

-This spot is flat and neutral, making it easy to find over and over.
-Be sure not to let any pressure on the grip with any of your fingers.
-Just let them fall limp, as you won’t need them to hold up the bow and other archery supplies.
+This spot is flat and neutral, making it easy to find repeatedly.
+Be sure not to let any pressure on the grip with your fingers.
+Let them fall limp, as you won’t need them to hold up the bow and other archery supplies.

 -